5T33Z0/OC-Little-Translated/Content/05_Laptop-specific_Patches/BDPROCHOT/README.md

 To address BDPROCHOT-related performance issues, disable BDPROCHOT at boot using [**DisablePROCHOT.efi**](https://github.com/arter97/DisablePROCHOT) and prevent it from activating post-wake with [**SimpleMSR.kext**](https://github.com/arter97/SimpleMSR).

-### ⚠️ Disclaimer
+### ⚠️ Disclaimer: You Are Disabling a Safety Feature ⚠️

-Disabling **BDPROCHOT (Bi-Directional Processor Hot)** bypasses a built-in safety feature designed to protect your CPU from overheating and power-related issues.
-This modification can increase system performance in Hackintosh environments, but it also **removes a critical hardware safeguard**.

-Proceed **only** if:

-* Your cooling system is functioning reliably.
-* You have verified that BDPROCHOT is being triggered incorrectly (e.g., by faulty firmware or sensors).
-* You understand the risks involved.

-Potential consequences include:

-* Increased CPU temperatures under load
+> [!CAUTION]
+>
+> Disabling **BDPROCHOT** removes a critical hardware protection mechanism designed to prevent your CPU and other components from overheating.
+>
+> Proceed **only if** you are certain that your system's throttling is caused by incorrect sensor readings or firmware bugs, not by actual overheating.
+By following this guide, you accept full responsibility for any potential hardware damage.
+>
+> **Potential Risks:**
+>
-* Reduced hardware lifespan
+> * Permanently reduced hardware lifespan due to higher operating temperatures.
-* System instability or crashes
+> * System instability, crashes, or data loss.

-Use monitoring tools (e.g., Intel Power Gadget, HWMonitorSMC2, iStat Menus) to regularly check temperatures and system behavior. **You proceed at your own risk.**
+> * In a worst-case scenario, permanent damage to your CPU or motherboard.
+>
+> **You must actively monitor your system temperatures after applying this fix.** You proceed at your own risk.

 ### Instructions